ansh-gupta0501/Notes_Assignment/awsLambda/vpc.md

-- to create a private network over aws. as suppose if there are 10 users who create ec2 instance so all users use  a shared network , but if we have our private network , we will have more control over it as we manage it privately ourselves.
+- To create a private network over aws.
+As suppose if there are 10 users who create ec2 instance so all users use  a shared network environment , but if we have our private network , we will have more control over it as we manage it privately ourselves.
 Secondly , we isolated from their default network.

-Excellent line of thinking, Ansh!
-Let's break down and explain your statement in detail:

 ---